kiouku/interview-sheet/Network.md

 ### Message format
 - Request
-A request line (e.g., GET /images/logo.png HTTP/1.1, which requests a resource called /images/logo.png from the server).</li>
+A request line (e.g., GET /images/logo.png HTTP/1.1, which requests a resource called /images/logo.png from the server).
-Request header fields (e.g., Accept-Language: en).</li>
+Request header fields (e.g., Accept-Language: en).
-An empty line.</li>
+An empty line.
-An optional message body.</li>
+An optional message body.

 - Response
 A status line which includes the status code and reason message (e.g., HTTP/1.1 200 OK, which indicates that the client's request succeeded).